 What is Crime Stoppers?

-On January 1, 2016, the Rockford Area Crime Stoppers Program completed 35 years of successful service to the citizens of Winnebago County.
-The program is managed by the Winnebago County Sheriff’s Office Crime Stoppers Division and receives partial financial support from the City of Rockford Police Department for operating costs.
+On January 1, 2021, the Rockford Area Crime Stoppers Program completed 41 years of successful service to the citizens of Winnebago County.

 The primary purpose of the program is to reduce crime and create a safer living environment by offering cash rewards to individuals who provide information which is used by law enforcement authorities in their efforts to identify criminal activity, solve crimes, recover stolen property and apprehend fugitives, thus creating the impression to potential offenders that the possibility of getting away with a crime is greatly reduced.